Eco-Flow/pollen-metabarcoding/README.md

 #### Creating a input sample sheet

 In order to create an input sample sheet in the correct format, you can use the python script in the `bin` directory.

-This has been edited from [nf-core rnaseq] (https://github.com/nf-core/rnaseq/blob/master/bin/fastq_dir_to_samplesheet.py).
+This has been edited from [nf-core rnaseq](https://github.com/nf-core/rnaseq/blob/master/bin/fastq_dir_to_samplesheet.py).

 You can use it when all your fastq files are in a single folder and end with `_R1_001.fastq.gz`.